practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/Racket/README.md

 I didn't succeed with this program to make a standalone executable from a Chez Scheme source code file: https://github.com/Blugatroff/selfcontained-chez This is the reason why I don't further consider my Chez Scheme version.

-The (informal) Chez Scheme-Racket alliance is a very clever move from my point of view, because it increases the chances of survival for both dialects for years to come in a fragmented Scheme ecosystem.

 <br/>

 ### Stack and heap usage